euiko/duckpg/README.md

 This extension is used for experimentation of adding PostgreSQL wire protocol to the DuckDB ecosystem through an extension named `duckdb_pgwire`.

+## Background
+DuckDB has a very unique value that bring the power of feature rich analytical database to the local environment without any external dependency.
+It is originally designed to be used as an embedded in-process database just like SQLite, but faster thanks to its **columnar-vectorized query execution engine** with complex query capabilities.
+Read more on the [DuckDB's site](https://duckdb.org/why_duckdb).

+Being embedded in-process database has its own drawbacks like SQlite that once embedded it is difficult to know what happen inside the database, especially when you are start persisting data.
+So, in order to overcome this `DuckPG` is created.
+It is used to adds a PostgreSQL compatible server capabilities to the DuckDB using an extension, so you can connect to the DuckDB's database from outside the host process using PostgreSQL compatible client such as `psql`.

+There are some potential use case that you can try with this extension :
+- Managing in-process DuckDB from outside the process.
+- Use DuckDB from the environment that are currently not supported by running on another supported host and connect via PostgreSQL protocol.

+**Please note that this project is very experimental and by adding PostgreSQL compatible server means that it may contradict with the original design, try with your own risk**

 The PostgreSQL wire protocol is implemented in standalone component/library named `pgwire` that heavily inspired by https://github.com/returnString/convergence and https://github.com/jeroenrinzema/psql-wire.

 ## Milestone